Robert Howard (Royalist)

-Sir Robert Howard KB (1598 – 22 April 1653) was an English landowner, member of parliament, and Royalist soldier.
+Sir Robert Howard KB (cJanuary 1598 – 22 April 1653) was an English landowner, member of parliament, and Royalist soldier.
 He was involved in a scandal when his mistress Frances Coke, Viscountess Purbeck, was found guilty of adultery and was twice summoned to explain her pregnancy with his son to the Court of High Commission.
 During the English Civil War, Howard was in command of the defence of Bridgnorth Castle when it surrendered to the Parliamentarians in 1646.

 Biography

 Robert Howard was the fifth son of Thomas Howard, first earl of Suffolk by his second wife, Catherine.
 He was uncle to the playwright Sir Robert Howard and brother of Theophilus, the second earl of Suffolk, Thomas, Earl of Berkshire and of Edward, Lord Howard of Escrick.

 In 1626, on the death of Howard's elder brother, Sir Charles Howard of Clun, Howard inherited Clun Castle in Shropshire.
 He was the next heir under the Will of his great-uncle, the Earl of Nottingham.